ESPnet3 Metrics

 ...Return values must be JSON-serializable because measure() stores them in <inference_dir>/metrics.json.

-iter_inputs() is the standard helper
+iter_inputs() helper

 For aligned SCP text inputs, use: